 Your child’s throat feels sore.
-This is likely due to inflammation (redness and swelling) of the throat.
+This is likely because of redness and swelling (inflammation) of the throat.
 Two areas of the throat are most often affected: the pharynx and tonsils.
-Pharyngitis (inflammation of the pharynx) and tonsillitis (inflammation of the tonsils) are very common in children.
+Inflammation of the pharynx (pharyngitis) and inflammation of the tonsils (tonsillitis) are very common in children.
 This sheet tells you what you can do to relieve your child’s throat pain.

 Most commonly, pharyngitis and tonsillitis are caused by a viral or bacterial infection.

-The health care provider will examine your child’s throat.
-The health care provider might swab (wipe) your child’s throat.
+The healthcare provider will examine your child’s throat.
+The healthcare provider might wipe (swab) your child’s throat.
 This swab will be tested for the bacteria that causes an infection called strep throat.
-If needed, a blood test can be done to check for a viral infection, such as mononucleosis.
+If needed, a blood test can be done to check for a viral infection such as mononucleosis.

 Give your child acetaminophen or ibuprofen to ease the pain.
-Do not use ibuprofen in children younger than 6 months of age or in children who are dehydrated or vomiting all of the time.
+Don't use ibuprofen in children younger than 6 months of age or in children who are dehydrated or vomiting all of the time.
 Don’t give your child aspirin to relieve a fever.
-Using aspirin to treat a fever in children could cause a serious condition called Reye’s syndrome.
+Using aspirin to treat a fever in children could cause a serious condition called Reye syndrome.

 Give your child cool liquids to drink.